s-amir/designing-data-intensive-applications/README.md

 Clustered Index: Best for the primary key, range queries, and when there is a need to keep the data sorted.
 Non-Clustered Index: Useful for speeding up lookups on non-primary key columns, allowing multiple indexes, and maintaining a flexible table structure.

+## Which index is better for frequently changed column ?
+if a column changes a lot (like someone's name), a non-clustered index is better because it just updates the pointer in the index without changing the actual data order.
+A clustered index would require physically moving rows in the table, which is slower.